ipfs-inactive/old-js-ipfs-website/README.md

 ### Synchronizing translations (maintainer task)

-Once in a while the maintainer of this repo synchronizes translations.
+Periodically, a maintainer of this repo will need to synchronize translations to ensure everything is up to date.
 **Below steps are done by admin, regular translators only work on Transifex.**

 To download updates of all locales: